 Licorice root is a very popular herb in Chinese medicine and has been used for years to treat many conditions.
 Licorice root tea is the best way to use licorice root.
 In this post, we will go over the benefits of licorice root, how to prepare licorice root, and how to make licorice root tea.
 You’ll also find a handy licorice root tea recipe printable at the end of this post.

-Around this time a couple of years ago, I had an awful cough that won’t go away.
+A few years ago, I had an awful cough that wouldn’t go away.
 The kind that doesn’t let you sleep at night.

-I never heard of licorice root before so I thought I’ll give it a try.
-I ordered a bag of licorice root slices from Mountain Rose Herbs and made the tea.
+I had never heard of licorice root before so I thought I’d give it a try.
+I ordered a bag of licorice root slices and made the tea.
 It only took a few cups of tea before the cough was completely gone.

 Since then, I make sure to always have licorice root in my herb cabinet.
-I’ve learned that this wonderful root has many more benefits that I will list in this post.
+I’ve learned that this wonderful root has many more benefits and I will list those in this post.

-Licorice tea is made from the root of the medicinal herb licorice (also known as liquorice).
-It is the most used herb in Chinese medicine and has been used for centuries to flavor foods, to sweeten drinks, to flavor tobacco, as a foaming agent in beers, and to harmonize contrasting herbs.
+Licorice root tea is made from the root of the medicinal herb licorice (also known as liquorice).
+It is the most used herb in Chinese medicine and has been used in Europe since prehistoric times (read more HERE).
+It has been used for centuries to flavor foods, to sweeten drinks, to flavor tobacco, as a foaming agent in beers, and to harmonize contrasting herbs.